AltaPay/plugin-shopify/wiki.md

 >
 > Ensure the relevant account is defined in the app, as described in  [Configuring the AltaPay Payments App](#configuring-the-altapay-payments-app).

-1. Place an order, selecting the **AltaPay - Multiple Payment Options** in the checkout.
+1. Place an order by selecting the **AltaPay - Multiple Payment Options** in the checkout.
 2. Select the payment method on the following page and enter some dummy payment details.
 3. You know that it has completed successfully when the Success page is displayed.